Back to the home page

 zswap: loaded using pool lz4/zsmalloc

 j.
-The percentage of your RAM that zswap uses, can be checked with the following command:
+The percentage of your RAM that zswap maximally uses, can be checked with the following command:

 cat /sys/module/zswap/parameters/max_pool_percent

-It should report either 20, which is the default, or 40.
-As said already: don't increase that above 40, because higher percentages might have negative consequences.
+It should report 30.
+As said already: don't increase that above 40, because higher maximum percentages might have negative consequences.

 Why zswap is better than zRam (and never use both of them simultaneously!)

 1.1.1.
 There's also an alternative RAM swap feature called zRam, which is not as good as zswap.
-The reasons that zswap is generally better than its alternative zRam, are twofold:I. zswap taxes the CPU less than zRam.
-Especially with desktop use the difference can be significant.
+The reasons that zswap is generally better than its alternative zRam, are twofold:a. zswap taxes the CPU less than zRam.
+Sometimes much less: especially with desktop use the difference can be significant.

 You can find more background information concerning zswap versus zRam here and here.
 Web pages gone?
 Download an offline copy of both articles here.